bparanj/crystal/computer/electronics/design/digital-circuit.md

 - Encoders and decoders

 2. Key characteristics:
-- Operate using discrete voltage levels (typically high and low)
+- Operate using discrete voltage levels ( high and low)
 - Use Boolean algebra for logical operations
 - Can be combined to create more complex functions